Human Resources Internship Experience 1.A: Staff Training, Onboarding, Professional Development, and Progress Tracking System Improvement

 - Improved training procedures, onboarding, and tracking technologies for employees and future interns via spreadsheets

-- Expanded knowledge of Google Suite technologies including spreadsheets
+- Expanded knowledge of Google Suite technologies, especially spreadsheets

 - Presented the status and progress of ongoing projects in weekly meetings with supervisors and colleagues for evaluation

-- Proactivity: Take initiative with drive and enthusiasm to carry out projects to conclusion
+- Proactivity: Take initiative to carry out projects to conclusion

 - Communicating: Convey information effectively by attending and leading meetings

-- Active Listening: Give full attention to what other people are saying, take time to understand the points being made, asking questions as appropriate, and not interrupt at inappropriate times
+- Active Listening: Give full attention and take time to understand the points being made, asking questions as appropriate

 - Reading and writing comprehension: Develop excellent oral and written communication skills in professional documents, especially with creating and improving templates and spreadsheets